Whistleblower Attorney in Washington, D.C. for OSC Retaliation Complaints

 What Kind of Evidence Do I Need to Support My Whistleblower Claim?

 Additionally, witness testimonies from colleagues who are aware of the misconduct can support your claims.
 Keeping a detailed log or journal that records dates, times, and specifics of incidents and retaliatory actions is also advisable.
-Photographic or video evidence can be invaluable, assuming they're obtained legally.
+Photographic or video evidence can be invaluable, assuming they are obtained legally.
 Our attorneys at Pitre & Associates are adept at helping clients organize and present evidence to strengthen their claims with the help of a whistleblower lawyer in Washington, D.C.

 How Long Do I Have to File a Whistleblower Retaliation Complaint?